| Please note

 the edges to twice the ultimate thickness, and put a slight curve

-Finishing the slip requires a round sanding block.
+into the center: Finishing the slip requires a round sanding block.
 I find that

 a 2.25-2.50" OD PVC pipe section works well for the D reed